QuantEcon/lecture-source-py/source/rst/numba.rst

 How and When it Works
 --------------------------

-Numba attempts to generate fast machine code using the infrastructure provided by the `LLVM Project <http://llvm.org/>`_
+Numba attempts to generate fast machine code using the infrastructure provided by the `LLVM Project <http://llvm.org/>`_.

-It does this by inferring type information on the fly
+It does this by inferring type information on the fly.

-As you can imagine, this is easier for simple Python objects (simple scalar data types, such as floats, integers, etc.)
+As you can imagine, this is easier for simple Python objects (simple scalar data types, such as floats, integers, etc.).

-Numba also plays well with NumPy arrays, which it treats as typed memory regions
+Numba also plays well with NumPy arrays, which it treats as typed memory regions.

-In an ideal setting, Numba can infer all necessary type information
+In an ideal setting, Numba can infer all necessary type information.

-This allows it to generate native machine code, without having to call the Python runtime environment
+This allows it to generate native machine code, without having to call the Python runtime environment.

-In such a setting, Numba will be on par with machine code from low-level languages
+In such a setting, Numba will be on par with machine code from low-level languages.

-When Numba cannot infer all type information, some Python objects are given generic ``object`` status, and some code is generated using the Python runtime
+When Numba cannot infer all type information, some Python objects are given generic ``object`` status, and some code is generated using the Python runtime.

-In this second setting, Numba typically provides only minor speed gains --- or none at all
+In this second setting, Numba typically provides only minor speed gains --- or none at all.

-Hence, it's prudent when using Numba to focus on speeding up small, time-critical snippets of code
+Hence, it's prudent when using Numba to focus on speeding up small, time-critical snippets of code.

-This will give you much better performance than blanketing your Python programs with ``@jit`` statements
+This will give you much better performance than blanketing your Python programs with ``@jit`` statements.

 A Gotcha: Global Variables